 Generally, whether the employment of norms at the African regional level succeeds or fails depends, at least in part, on the nature of African international relations.
 Particularly, whether norm localisation succeeds or fails at the African regional level also depends - at least in part - on the nature of African international relations.
 We need to know the nature of African international relations in order to ascertain the role norms can play at the African regional level.
 On the one hand, as explained in the fifth chapter, structuralist-realists think the nature of African international politics is structural-realist.
 On the other hand, as we see in the penultimate chapter, Africa is a microcosm of the liberal international order.
-Yet, as we see in the preceding chapter, Africa resembles an international society.
-Conscious of the descriptions of the nature of African international politics in the fifth, penultimate and preceding chapters, in this current chapter I shall offer a constructivist description of the nature of African international politics.
+Yet, as we see in the preceding chapter, Africa resembles an international politics in the fifth, penultimate and preceding chapters, in this current chapter I shall offer a constructivist description of the nature of African international politics.